Aadityana: History

-The town was founded in 1748.
+The town was founded in 1748.adityana villge is near to hathi sement factory.

 Caves

-In the hill to the east of the village is a large cave called the cave of Jambuvan.
-Jambuvan is an Indian epic character whose daughter Jambuvati married Krishna.
+In the hill to the east of the village is a large cave called the cave of Jambavan.
+Jambavan is an Indian epic character whose daughter Jambavati married Krishna.

 Economy

-In 1839 a quarry was started here in the hills to the north-east of the village.
+In 1839 a quarry was started in the hills to the north-east of the village.
 This stone is largely exported to Bombay and elsewhere and is commercially known as Porbandar stone.
 It is a limestone, yellowish white in colour, and of compact grain.
 Locally it is known as makhanio patthar or butter-stone.
 It is said to possess one excellent quality; walls are built of this cut-stone without any mortar, and it is said that after one rainy season the stones all adhere together so as to form one block.